jdeal/qim/README.md

 };
 ```

-Let's import a couple things from `qim`:
+Let's import a couple things from Qim:

 ```js
 import {select, $each} from 'qim';